prantlf/denolint/packages/denolint/README.md

 Disables searching for the default config file if no specific config file is provided.

+### `--dry-run`

+Only lists the files names, which would be processed, without checking their syntax.
+It can be used to learn what files will be processed.

 ### `--help`, `-h`

 Prints the usage instructions and exits.